jaswanth200/microservices/method1/README.md

 ## • FOR DEPLOYING IN CONTAINER <br>

-Use this command for deploying demo-frontend service <br>
+Use this command for deploying react service <br>
   ```
    bash script.sh container react
   ```

-Use this command for deploying demo-backend1 service <br>
+Use this command for deploying java service <br>
 ```
  bash script.sh container java
 ```

-Use this command for deploying demo-backend2 service <br>
+Use this command for deploying python service <br>
 ```
  bash script.sh container python
 ```